LMS-Community/lms-server-repository/README.md

-## Logitech Media Server Repository
+## Lyrion Music Server / (fka.
+Logitech Media Server) Repository

-This repository handles the download links for Logitech Media Server.
-If you have an application which wants to check whether an update for Logitech Media Server was available, grab [`servers.json`](servers.json) to decide what you need.
+This repository handles the download links for Lyrion Music Server.
+If you have an application which wants to check whether an update for Lyrion Music Server was available, grab [`servers.json`](servers.json) to decide what you need.

 * `latest`: this section gives you information about the latest _released_ version.
 It's the